Young gets 6 TDs, No. 1 Alabama routs Utah State 55-0

 AP Sports Writer

 TUSCALOOSA, Ala.
+(AP) — Bryce Young’s five touchdown passes were nothing all that new for Alabama’s Heisman Trophy winner.

+That 63-yard sprint down the left sideline and other big runs presented a seldom seen side of his game.

-(AP) — Reigning Heisman Trophy winner Bryce Young passed for five first-half touchdowns and even ran for 100 yards and a score in No. 1 Alabama’s 55-0 opening victory over Utah State on Saturday night.
+Young didn’t just throw for those touchdowns — all in the first half — he even ran for 100 yards and a score in No. 1 Alabama’s 55-0 opening victory over Utah State on Saturday night.

 The Crimson Tide began their quest for national title redemption with a not unexpected start-to-finish domination of the six-touchdown underdog Aggies (1-1).
 Less anticipated: Young’s runs.

+He also spread the ball around to Alabama’s new set of playmakers, with two touchdown passes to both Georgia transfer Jermaine Burton and Traeshon Holden and some handoffs to Jahmyr Gibbs.

-Young ran five times for 100 yards after netting zero yards thanks to sacks last season with a previous long run of 16 yards.
+Young ran five times after netting zero yards thanks to sacks last season with a previous long run of 16 yards.
 He also completed 18 of 28 passes for 195 yards before exiting one drive into the second half following his TD run.

+“I see Bryce do that on the regular, so it wasn’t really new to me,” Alabama safety Brian Branch said.
+“Just watching him be himself out there is truly amazing.
+Playing with a Heisman winner, I can’t describe it.”

 Gibbs, a much talked about transfer from Georgia Tech, flashed his speed with a 58-yard run on the first play after the half.
 He finished with 93 yards on nine rushes.